 Research shows that the amount of time children spend in independent reading is the best predictor of their overall literacy and language achievement.
 Reading independently for sustained periods helps children build fluency and become self-reliant readers.

 Resources A book banded reading scheme operates across the school which comprises of a range of different schemes.
-Children progress through the coloured bands with a varied diet of books to become free readers.
+Children progress through banded books with a varied diet of books to become free readers.
 See the links on the left for details of each book band and how you can help.

 Parents/carers Reading with your child and to your child for just 5-10 minutes every day can have a massive impact on their learning.
 They don't have to read a book - it can be a comic, a magazine, a newspaper or an internet page.